Zumotokachirikato/gatsby-starter-netlify-cms/src/pages/backstage/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Casting Calls
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Want to get involved?
+Check back here for our open casting calls or feel free to contact us if you would like to consider volunteering.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A very dramatic scene with an older man in a suit
-    image: /img/products-grid3.jpg
+    image: /img/PVP_assets/YCT-8345-XL.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: Man, alone, in blue lighting, pondering
-    image: /img/products-grid2.jpg
+    image: /img/PVP_assets/MB-2836-XL.jpg
   image3:
-    alt: Coffee beans
+    alt: Full band jam session on stage
-    image: /img/products-grid1.jpg
+    image: /img/PVP_assets/ROF-2086.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-